EmilHvitfeldt/smltar/docs/07_ml_classification.md

 ```

 Many of the metrics used for classification are functions of the true positive, true negative, false positive, and false negative rates.
-The confusion matrix, a contingency table of observed classes and predicted classes, gives us information on these rates directly.
+The \index{matrix!confusion}confusion matrix, a contingency table of observed classes and predicted classes, gives us information on these rates directly.

 ```r